-Beyond Boundaries ool: School of Batch: 2018-2021 Humanities and Social nces Prog gram: B.A Hu- Current Academic Year: 2018-2019 nities nch: Semester: I 1 Course Code BSO102 3 Course Title Concepts and Debates in Political Theory Credits Contact Hours 6 5-1-0 4 (L-T-P) Course Type Compulsory 5 Course 1.
+Beyond Boundaries Sch ool: School of Batch: 2019-2022 Hun nanities and Soci al ences Program: B.A Hu- Current Academic Year: 2019-2020 Mar Manities Current Academic Year: 2019-2020 Bra nch: Semester: I 1 Course Code BSO102 2 Course Title Concepts and Debates in Political Theory 3 Credits 6 4 Contact Hours 5-1-0 (L-T-P) Course Type Compulsory 5 Course 1.
 This course aims to introduce certain key aspects of conceptual analysis Objec-tive in po-litical theory.
-2. This course aims to imbibe the skills required to engage in debates surround-ing the application of the concepts.
+Objec-tive 2.
+This course aims to imbibe the skills required to engage in debates surround-ing the application of the concepts.
 3. This course aims to blending the conceptual approach to political theory withboth elements of the history of ideas and the application of ideas to political issues.
 4. This course aims to develop the capacity to think critically in an analyticallyrigorous way.
 6 Course CO1: The student will be able to define political theory and concepts.
-Out-comes CO2: The student will be able to understand, interpret and explain the relevance ofpolitical theory, its basic normative concepts.
-CO3: The student will be able to apply the knowledge of each concept to a politicalargument.
+Out-comes CO2: The student will be able to understand, interpret and explain the relevance out comes ofpolitical theory, its basic normative concepts.
+CO3: The student will be able to apply the knowledge of each concept to a political argument.
 CO4: The course will help the students to reflectively analyse and appraise socialpractices through the relevant conceptual tool kit.
-CO5: The student will be able to criticize and evaluate the ongoing political and socialpractices based on a sound knowledge of the set texts.
-7 Course This is an introductory paper trying to expose students to some basic ideas and Descrip-tion con- cepts in Political Science.
-Effort has been made to orient students to the 0 Ovation a scall above methodologi-cal and ideological traditions in political science.
-8 Outline syllabus Unit 1 A Introduction to Political theory What is Political Theory?
-B Relevance of Political Theory C Traditions of Political Theory- Liberal, Marxist, Conservative Unit 2 Concepts in Political Theory: Liberty A Liberty: Meaning, Evolution, J. S. Mill on Liberty В Negative and Positive Liberty.
-Idea and Practice of Democracy C Debate: On what grounds is censorship justified and what are its limits?
-Unit 3 Concepts in Political Theory: Equality A Equality: Meaning, Evolution В Why equalize and Equality of what?
+CO5: The student will be able to criticize and evaluate the ongoing political and social practices based on a sound knowledge of the set texts.
+7 Course This is an introductory paper trying to expose students to some basic ideas and / Descrip-tion concepts in Political Science.
+Effort has been made to orient students to the methodologi-cal and ideological traditions in political science.
+8 Outline syllabu Unit 1 Introduction to Political theory A What is Political Theory?
+B Relevance of Political Theory C Traditions of Political Theory- Liberal, Marxist, Conservative Unit 2 Concepts in Political Theory: Liberty A Liberty: Meaning, Evolution, J. S. Mill on Liberty B Negative and Positive Liberty.
+Idea and Practice of Democracy С Debate: On what grounds is censorship justified and what are its limits?
+Unit 3 Concepts in Political Theory: Equality Equality: Meaning, Evolution A В Why equalize and Equality of what?

 С Debate: Does p protective discri mination violate principles of fair-

 Unit 4 Concepts in Pol itical Theory: Rights

 - A Rights: Meanin

 - В Theories of righ nts, Human righ nts

 - С Debate: Human n Rights and Cu ıltural Relativism

 Unit 5 Concepts in Pol itical Theory: Justice

 A Justice: Distributive and Procedural Justice / Rawl's theory of justice.

 В Justice and capabilities

-С Debate : Nation al Vs Global Ju ıstice
+С Debate: National Vs Global Justice

 Mode of exam- Ination Theory

 Weightage Dis- CA MTE ETE

 Tribution 30% 20% 50%

-Text book/s Bhargav a, R. and Acha rya, A. (2008) "Political Theory: An
+Text book/s • Bhargava, R. and Acharya, A. (2008) ,,Political Theory: An

-Introduc ction".
-New De lhi: Pearson Longman.
+Introduction".
+New Delhi: Pearson Longman.

-O.P.Gauba (2009), "An Introduction to Political Theory", MacMillan Pub ction to Political Theory", MacMillan Publishers,
+O.P.Gauba (2009 9), "An Introduc ction to Political Theory", MacMillan Publishers,

 New Delhi. ,,,, • •

 Other Refer- Ences Relevant materia als will be provi ided by the subject teacher.